KAIZEN / KWARI — IoT botnet campaign

 | bf6be1b8b100bc3ca6763f0d7e412108ed3fd60f05f2e5aec2042be3f1cda66d | kwari.mips | 43/62 |

-| ae3011372b07bb2860589c959324f7ad48d7db350a10104c40e871a17be924bd | kwari.spc | 0 |
+| ae3011372b07bb2860589c959324f7ad48d7db350a10104c40e871a17be924bd | kwari.spc | not scanned |

-| aa1cab94fc4be8078649d0a8cc23e48e7d8394190be844df243afa819fb2936f | kwari.sh4 | 0 |
+| aa1cab94fc4be8078649d0a8cc23e48e7d8394190be844df243afa819fb2936f | kwari.sh4 | not scanned |

-| e2fd0927ebfb811830610c4cc26bd08066fa94427ed8c3838fc7a5d70724588b | kwari.arm | 0 |
+| e2fd0927ebfb811830610c4cc26bd08066fa94427ed8c3838fc7a5d70724588b | kwari.arm | not scanned |

-| a570938e00ba22ed95e64cf214b3215f86056411bf7c3452bbc5431591e35b07 | kwari.arm7 | 0 |
+| a570938e00ba22ed95e64cf214b3215f86056411bf7c3452bbc5431591e35b07 | kwari.arm7 | not scanned |

-| bc390bbf8ab84102c08cfec67a32393b20644b2ed35b293ba752e24f4a2ccdd6 | kwari.arm6 | 0 |
+| bc390bbf8ab84102c08cfec67a32393b20644b2ed35b293ba752e24f4a2ccdd6 | kwari.arm6 | not scanned |

-| fb6e1f32318f2b5504f0a2d6a942fc570c1145b944b261fd184c3d3b98f9ce42 | kwari.arm5 | 0 |
+| fb6e1f32318f2b5504f0a2d6a942fc570c1145b944b261fd184c3d3b98f9ce42 | kwari.arm5 | not scanned |

-| 166046807bb1f4e33c77eff2bc0eead70f1935dcdac9b07845b8aa482e3b2500 | kwari.mpsl | 0 |
+| 166046807bb1f4e33c77eff2bc0eead70f1935dcdac9b07845b8aa482e3b2500 | kwari.mpsl | not scanned |

-File Artifacts
+File artifacts

 | Artifact | Location | Notes |